Sticks And Stones Will Break My Bones, But Weights Will Never Hurt Me!

 Another huge culprit of no stretching, for me, was plain old laziness.
 Stretching takes time, and patience - something I didn't have much of during the first year and a half of CrossFit.
 Stretching and warming up seemed to have a negative effect on my actual performance, and strangely enough it would psych me out.
 Skipping the warm-up and stretch seemed much more beneficial.
 It was good while it lasted.

+Earlier this summer in the beginning of June, I began to increase my training in order to prepare for some hard upcoming WODs this summer.
+I didn't know it just yet, but doomsday was rearing its ugly head, and it was making its way towards me, full speed.
 The day after the workout that had finally pushed me over the edge - 400m sprint, 400m walking lunge, 400m sprint - the pain started to kick in.
 I couldn't put an ounce of weight on my right leg!
 I let about four weeks go by before getting it checked out, simply because I was afraid to hear the worst.
 All I could think of was all the training I had done over the past year and a half and how it was all about to go to waste.

-SPC Mississauga, where I was finally given the news I needed to hear:
+I was referred to an amazing sports rehabilitation centre here in Mississauga, SPC Mississauga, where I was finally given the news I needed to hear:

 "You have PFPS."